vultr/terraform-provider-vultr/website/docs/d/database.html.markdown

 * `access_cert` - The certificate to authenticate the default user (Kafka engine types only).
 * `maintenance_dow` - The preferred maintenance day of week for the managed database.
 * `maintenance_time` - The preferred maintenance time for the managed database.
+* `backup_hour` - The preferred hour of the day (UTC) for daily backups to take place (unavailable for Kafka engine types).
+* `backup_minute` - The preferred minute of the backup hour for daily backups to take place (unavailable for Kafka engine types).
 * `latest_backup` - The date of the latest backup available on the managed database.
 * `trusted_ips` - A list of allowed IP addresses for the managed database.
 * `mysql_sql_modes` - A list of SQL modes currently configured for the managed database (MySQL engine types only).